Accessibility of doping ranges of semiconductors by terahertz spectroscopy

 In Fig. \ref{fig:2_Explanation_Heatmap} (c) - (f), the respective spectra and time-domain waveforms for four $d$-$N$-combinations in the heat map are plotted exemplarily to illustrate these effects.
+In the background of each of these plots, the corresponding simulated reference is plotted for comparison.
 For the least doped sample in (c), the attenuation losses are small.
 The spectrum shows Fabry-Pérot dips and the time-domain amplitude is split up between the front-side reflection and multi-reflections inside the sample.
 With increasing $N$-values the attenuation increases and the Fabry-Pérot dips become deeper because the sum of the amplitudes of the multi-reflection peaks in the time-domain better matches the amplitude of the front-side reflection.
 While the latter undergoes only a phase shift of $\pi$ from the reflection at the optically thicker material, the others undergo phase shifts of multiples of $2\pi$ because of propagation and reflection at their frequencies.
 Therefore, they interfere destructively with the front-side reflection.
 This is shown in (d).
-Further increasing the doping, and hence the attenuation, leads to the material becoming less transparent, making the multi-reflections vanish (e), which corresponds to the Fabry-Pérot dips vanishing, too.
+Further increasing the doping, and hence the attenuation, leads to the epilayer becoming less transparent, making the multi-reflections vanish (e), which corresponds to the Fabry-Pérot dips vanishing, too.
 Once they disappear completely (f), a spectrum without Fabry-Pérot resonances is left corresponding to the remaining front-side reflection.
 Increasing $N$ further only leads to slight changes in the amplitude.
+So, the resulting heat map is affected by the depth and shape of the Fabry-Pérot resonances as well as the total changes in amplitude across the whole spectrum and the dispersion of the underlying attenuation and reflection at each interface.
+While the total spectral amplitude may seem similar in Figs. 2 (c) – (f) due to the highly reflective substrate below the buffer- and epilayer, they differ relevantly due to slight changes in the material parameters.
+The rate of this local alteration is described by the sensitivity value shown in the heat map.

+A possible negative impact of the water vapor absorption lines in general is manageable in this consideration.
+Due to the high frequency resolution, the absorption lines appear smooth.
+Obviously they stay at the same frequency position for each simulation making them cancel out each other and thereby their impact for the most part in the comparison of two spectra.
+Furthermore, the amplitude lost to them is relatively small compared to the amplitude in a whole spectrum.

 While the two distinct branches of the heat map in Fig. \ref{fig:2_Explanation_Heatmap} help to physically explain the effects on the measured signal, this depiction does not reveal where the boundaries of a THz-TDS measurement are, yet.
 Therefore, an equivalent simulation is plotted as a heat map in Fig. \ref{fig:3_SiC_Heatmap}, but with a logarithmically scaled colorbar to allow for a better distinction between the lower values of the sensitivity.
 Additionally, the thickness is logarithmically scaled, giving better insight into the range below 100~\textmu m, and extended to 1000~\textmu m.